 Morrison is a quiet town tucked in the foothills of the Front Range.
 It’s most known for its music venue, Red Rocks, located just up the hillside from downtown.
-There are a few places to eat and shop in this quaint historic town.
+There are several places to eat and shop in this quaint historic town.

 Cafe Prague serves Eastern European classics including wiener schnitzel and beef goillash.
 Morrison Holiday Bar is the local watering hole.
 Find a mix of fare, from burgers and sandwiches to tacos and burritos at the locals favorite, the Red Rocks Grill.
 Wings and other fried goodies can be had at Willy’s Wings.